The Trusteeship Home

 Asian Protein

 I've also been thriving on Miso with Dashi and a little seaweed.
 Something in the Dashi, perhaps the powdered Bonita, is incredibly nourishing.
 And with a side of ramen noodles it makes a complete meal.
 I didn’t realize what I was missing until I added the Dashi, which has a secret ingredient who's name we were not allowed to use.
 Had I not asked at my local restaurant The Cove, I would've never known!
-The prohibition of a name on the list of ingredients was only considered partially offensive at my hosting company and by now Wikipedia may have chosen to refrain from citing the censorship of its use as a domain name completely.
+The prohibition of a name on the list of ingredients was considered 'only partially offensive' at my hosting company and by now Wikipedia may have chosen to refrain from citing its censorship (shitake dot com) completely.

-Sometimes, the guidance we've been given is difficult to accept, especially when we're not allowed to discuss it anymore.
-Those who require these disciplines of us are likely to say that it's only a suggestion; that ultimately, what we choose to do is up to us.
-It's been my experience that if we work with the guidance we've been given, even if it's wrong, we're much more likely to develop new strategies that we can truly rely upon.
+Sometimes, the regulation we live with are difficult to accept, especially when we're not allowed to raise our objections, so what we choose to do must be decided upon much more carefully now.
+And if we work with the guidance we've been given, we'll be much more likely to develop strategies that we can truly rely upon in the future.